Religion

 –Quran 19:24

-However, after collecting the evidential information from Christianity and Islam, and merging the both, the story of Mary still be semi-completed.
+However, after collecting the evidential information from Christianity and Islam and merging both, the story of Mary is still semi-completed.
 The paper presents information from Islamic and Christian sources.
-The Islamic sources provided knowledge on her earlier life that she served in the temple under the umbrella of Prophet Zachariah and her lineage from the Prophet Abraham.
+The Islamic sources provided knowledge on her earlier life when she served in the temple under the umbrella of Prophet Zachariah and her lineage from the Prophet Abraham.
 But her tale is not present in both the religious sources about after the crucifixion of Jesus.
 Gospels have fewer details about the earlier life and line aspects, but after Jesus was crucified, we have merit information.
-Christian sources describe that when she died all Apostles were present, the angels attended her departure and her body was ascended to Heaven.
+Christian sources describe that when she died, all Apostles were present, the angels attended her departure, and her body was ascended to Heaven.

-To bring it all together, Mary in both sources has her purity asserted and a significant influence on Christianity and Muslims.
+To bring it all together, Mary, in both sources, asserted her purity and had a significant influence on Christianity and Muslims.
 The difference in the revelation of lineage, pregnancy, and the birth of Prophet Jesus does not affect her pious statute chief position and sacredness.
 Mary is considered one of the important feminine figures adored and esteemed in Christianity and Islam.
-She is an icon of motherhood and chastity is unquestioned and ascertained by both the religions and their followers.
+She is an icon of motherhood, and chastity is unquestioned and ascertained by both the religions and their followers.

 End Notes